Harash1421/Harash1421/README.md

 Mobile Application Development
 ------------------------------

 Hello and welcome to my Github profile!
-I am a highly motivated Mobile Application Developer and Back-End Developer with a burning passion for taking unique, innovative ideas and translating them into successful digital applications that truly deliver on performance, scalability, and security. 📱 Mobile Application Development: 🔹 Languages & Frameworks: My mobile application development prowess spans Kotlin for Android, Swift for iOS, and Dart for cross-platform solutions via Flutter. • Android Development: With Kotlin, Jetpack Compose, and XML, I've crafted Android applications that seamlessly align with Material Design principles. • iOS Development: Swift, SwiftUI, and UIKit allow me to create iOS applications that capitalize on Apple's cutting-edge ecosystem. • Cross-Platform: My work with Flutter ensures efficient cross-platform solutions with native-like performance. 🔹 API Integration & Notifications: I'm adept at API integrations using libraries such as Volley, Retrofit, URLSession, Alamofire, HTTP, and Dio.
-Notifications are handled with finesse, using tools like Firebase Push Notifications, OneSignal, and Apple APNs. 🔹 Integrations & Advanced Features: Beyond basic app development, I integrate services like Google Maps, Apple Maps, AdMob, Facebook SDK, Google Analytics, Google Cloud Platform, and payment gateways like Stripe, PayPal, and Braintree.
-Plus, I've integrated AI, notably ChatGPT, for dynamic content. 🔹 Deployment: Deploying to the Google Play Store and Apple App Store is second nature to me, ensuring applications are guideline-compliant and optimized for visibility. 🖥️ Back-End Development: 🔹 Programming Languages: With PHP and JavaScript, I construct server-side solutions using Express for Node.js. 🔹 Security: Data security is paramount.
-I use JWT tokens and advanced password hashing to ensure top-tier security. 🔹 Database Management: MySQL and MongoDB are my forte, designing efficient, scalable database systems. 🔹 API Development: I specialize in RESTful and GraphQL APIs, employing JSON for smooth data interchange. 🔹 Platforms & Hosting: Firebase and Parse Platform empower me with functionalities like real-time databases and cloud messaging.
+I am a highly motivated Mobile Application Developer and Back-End Developer with a burning passion for taking unique, innovative ideas and translating them into successful digital applications that truly deliver on performance, scalability, and security.

+📱 Mobile Application Development:
+🔹 Languages & Frameworks: My mobile application development prowess spans Kotlin for Android, Swift for iOS, and Dart for cross-platform solutions via Flutter.
+• Android Development: With Kotlin, Jetpack Compose, and XML, I've crafted Android applications that seamlessly align with Material Design principles.
+• iOS Development: Swift, SwiftUI, and UIKit allow me to create iOS applications that capitalize on Apple's cutting-edge ecosystem.
+• Cross-Platform: My work with Flutter ensures efficient cross-platform solutions with native-like performance.
+🔹 API Integration & Notifications: I'm adept at API integrations using libraries such as Volley, Retrofit, URLSession, Alamofire, HTTP, and Dio.
+Notifications are handled with finesse, using tools like Firebase Push Notifications, OneSignal, and Apple APNs.
+🔹 Integrations & Advanced Features: Beyond basic app development, I integrate services like Google Maps, Apple Maps, AdMob, Facebook SDK, Google Analytics, Google Cloud Platform, and payment gateways like Stripe, PayPal, and Braintree.
+Plus, I've integrated AI, notably ChatGPT, for dynamic content.
+🔹 Deployment: Deploying to the Google Play Store and Apple App Store is second nature to me, ensuring applications are guideline-compliant and optimized for visibility.

+🖥️ Database Development:
+🔹 Programming Languages: With PHP and JavaScript, I construct server-side solutions using Express for Node.js.
+🔹 Security: Data security is paramount.
+I use JWT tokens and advanced password hashing to ensure top-tier security.
+🔹 Database Management: MySQL and MongoDB are my forte, designing efficient, scalable database systems.
+🔹 API Development: I specialize in RESTful and GraphQL APIs, employing JSON for smooth data interchange.
+🔹 Platforms & Hosting: Firebase and Parse Platform empower me with functionalities like real-time databases and cloud messaging.
 I'm also adept at domain and cPanel management, ensuring a smooth transition from development to deployment.

 * 🌍  I'm based in Amman
 * 🖥️  See my portfolio at [MyPortfolio](http://abdharash.me)